-After over a year of working remotely, the day where we all return back to the physical office is quickly approaching.
-However, one thing’s for sure - the workplace cannot and should not be the same after this period of remote work.
+After more than 2 years of a mixture of working remotely and seeing some returns to the office, the vision of the future workspace has changed.
+At Yulio we know one thing is for sure - the workplace cannot and should not be the same after this period of remote work.

 "The world of work cannot and should not look the same after this crisis"

-Let’s take a look into what you could be expecting in the coming months and how you can best set yourself up for success in navigating the hybrid workplace.
+Let’s take a look into some of the themes and designs that have come out about hybrid workspaces and take a look at how some organizations have already put their experiments into place.
+We will also talk about how you can best set yourself up for success in navigating the hybrid workplace.

 The Hybrid Workplace Imagined

-A team of architects and workplace designers at Gensler came together to sketch out a few versions of what they envision the post-pandemic workplace will be and how it will function.
+A team of architects and workplace designers at Gensler came together to sketch out a few versions of how they envisioned the post-pandemic workplace would be and how it will function.
 Here are just a few of their designs -

 “A radical change in flexibility” Sketch by John Harrison, design director, Gensler Houston